-This chapter presents a brief review of literature on the topics related to bitumen additives, modified stone matrix asphalt mixtures particularly using fibers, waste crumb and engineering/rheological characteristics of bitumen and mixtures.
-This chapter presents the characteristics of SMA with fibers to justify research aim and sets the background for the proposed work.
+This chapter presents a brief review of literature on the topics related to bitumen additives, modified stone matrix asphalt mixtures, waste crumb and engineering/rheological characteristics of bitumen and mixtures.
+This chapter presents the characteristics of SMA to justify research aim and sets the background for the proposed work.